-New Black Belts—May 19, was an inspiring day of martial expertise as the AKATO presented six new first degree black belts to Martin Davila, Andrew Poulton, Nick Samuel (all from the Richardson YMCA), Mateo Cisnero (Hands on Karate), Miguel Jaimes (Axe Methodist Church), and Robert Rothlesberger (Dragon School TKD).
+New Black Belts—May 19, 2018, was an inspiring day of martial expertise as the AKATO presented six new first degree black belts to Martin Davila, Andrew Poulton, Nick Samuel (all from the Richardson YMCA), Mateo Cisnero (Hands on Karate), Miguel Jaimes (Axe Methodist Church), and Robert Rothlesberger (Dragon School TKD).
 Earning their third dan ranks in impressive fashion were Ginny Tyler (doing a Wing Chung demonstration) and Caleb Skipper (showing his han-bo specialty).
 Tim Meeks took on the task of testing with the black belts and did an impressive job in earning his second brown belt.
 Also promoted were long-time teacher Dr. Robert Woerner to eighth dan, and the senior instructors from the Dragon School; Danny Davis to seventh and Alton Thibodeaux to eighth.
 Steven Starnes demonstrated why he was cross-ranked as an eighth degree in the AKATO with a performance that included advanced black belt kata.
-Congratulations to all these outstanding martial artists.
+Congratulations to all of these outstanding martial artists.
 See some photos.